sgichuki/TidyTuesday-Py/gasprices/readme.md

 This is the banner header from an article [link here](https://www.lesechos.fr/economie-france/budget-fiscalite/pouvoir-dachat-jean-castex-bloque-le-prix-du-gaz-et-plafonne-la-hausse-de-lelectricite-1351018) from Les Echos on 1 October 2021 announcing that Prime Minister Jean Castex announced a freeze on further natural gas price increases in France to avert a social crisis that could ignite the protests such as the gilet jaunes(yellow vests) demonstrations in 2018.

+This is a look into natural gas prices in France over the past few years.
 I got the data for this plot from the French government open data portal(data.gouv.fr) specifically the <i>Historique des tarifs réglementés de vente de gaz naturel pour les consommateurs résidentiels</i>.
 These series of tables contains data on natural gas prices for residential customers from 2013 to 2021.

 ````
 from datetime import datetime